phillip-kruger/phillip-kruger.github.io/_posts/2018-08-13-jax-rs_config.md

 # Use it as a library.

 You can also bundle all of this in a jar file to be used by any of your projects.
-The above available in maven central under the [MicroProfile Extensions](https://www.microprofile-ext.org) project, so you can also use that directly.
+The above is available in maven central under the [MicroProfile Extensions](https://www.microprofile-ext.org) project, so you can also use that directly.

 Just add this to your pom.xml